Probability distributions

 • Each test constitutes a Bernoulli trial with two possible outcomes: “Positive” (indicating the presence of the virus) or “Negative” (indicating the absence of the virus).

-• The assumption here is that by using the same sample and conducting both tests simultaneously, the probability of success (\(p\)) — a positive test result — remains constant across trials, satisfying the fixed probability condition.
+• The assumption here is that by using the same saliva sample and conducting both tests simultaneously, the probability of success (\(p\)) — a positive test result — remains constant across trials, satisfying the fixed probability condition.

 • The independence of each trial is maintained by the nature of the tests themselves, assuming the results of one test doesn’t directly influences the other test.